doneyli/doneyli/README.md

 - 🎤 [Speaking](https://sessionize.com/doneyli/) - Conference talks and workshops

 ### 💡 Fun Facts
+- I'm the only "Doneyli" on the Internet (yes, look it up 😆 )
 - 🏠 Based in Montreal, QC - where great poutine meets great tech!
 - 🎯 20+ years turning coffee into data insights
 - 🌍 Level 6 Google Local Guide with 4,824+ points